 - Make a gift to the nonprofit Wisconsin Center for Investigative Journalism

-If you contact us via email, you will receive a response confirming that we have received your message.
+If you contact us via email, you will receive a response confirming that we have received your message from one of our senior editorial staff.
 We review voicemails and mail as they come in, but we cannot promise that each will receive an individual response.
 If we can’t meet your needs, we will attempt to point you in the direction of appropriate resources.

 We will keep all tips we receive confidential, and will ask your permission to pass the tip along to another news organization if we think it would be better directed or covered elsewhere.